MMBass/Browser-address-bar-color/readme.txt

 Stable tag: 1.0

 == Description ==

-paint the top address bar of a selected page, you can choose all the pages same color, or just paint one page, or several pages , or differente color to each page.
+paint the top address bar of a selected page, you can choose every page different color.

-this functionality doesnt exist in desktop browsers yet, and our plugin working on all those mobile browsers:
+doesnt work in desktop browsers yet, working on all those mobile browsers:
 Chrome, Samsung Internet, Safari IOS (apple).

 == Installation ==